jasminepvo/100devs/journal.md

 ---

-### Day 17: August 2, 2022
+### Day 17: August 2, 2022 - Tuesday

 #### Todays's Progress

 • Listened to motivational video: [I still have a soul](https://youtu.be/01CL029k7pU)<br>
 • Started and finished Class 12 lecture on Youtube<br>
-• Read and completed the tasks [javascript.info - Variables](https://javascript.info/variables)<br>
+• Read and completed the tasks [javascript.info - Variables](https://javascript.info/variables)✔️<br>
-• Read and completed the tasks [javascript.info - Function Basics](https://javascript.info/function-basics)<br>
+• Read and completed the tasks [javascript.info - Function Basics](https://javascript.info/function-basics)✔️<br>
 • Listened to motivational video: [What will you do with it? - Eric Thomas](https://youtu.be/dV9worye5g0)<br>
 • Started and finished Class 13 lecture on Youtube<br>
-• Read and completed the tasks [javascript.info - Function Expressions](https://javascript.info/function-expressions)<br>
-• Read and completed the tasks [javascript.info - Arrow Function Basics](https://javascript.info/arrow-functions-basics)<br>

 #### Thoughts